-In 2021, Eutelsat S.A. scored 91/100 in the professional equality index, i.e. a 2-point increase relative to 2020, recognizing the gender equality policy deployed in recent years.
+Eutelsat S.A. scored 89/100 in the professional equality index32.
+This score recognises the gender equality policy deployed in recent years.

-In France, a new action plan to promote gender equality and quality of life at work was established at the end of 2020 to be rolled out in 2021.
-It follows on from the previous action plan dating back to 2019 and covers access to employment, career development, effective compensation and work-life balance.
+In France, a new action plan to promote gender equality and quality of life at work was established at the end of 2021 to be rolled out in 2022.
+It follows on from the previous action plan dating back to 2020 and covers access to employment, promotion, effective compensation and work-life balance.
 Targets and indicators have been set for each of these priorities.
 The Gender Equality Committee meets at least once a year to monitor this action plan.

 A special budget is set aside for salary adjustment schemes.
 The taking of paternity leave is also encouraged.
-Since 2009, Eutelsat S.A. has been topping up the indemnities paid to fathers by the social security system, in order to maintain compensation levels.
-Since the end of 2020, Eutelsat has been studying the new paternity leave modalities foreseen by the French government, while bearing in mind its actions deployed internationally.
+Since 2009, Eutelsat S.A. has been topping up the daily indemnities paid to fathers by the social security system, in order to maintain compensation levels.
+Since July 2021, Eutelsat has implemented the new paternity leave modalities foreseen by the French government, while bearing in mind its actions deployed internationally.

-Data on employment, training and compensation by gender can be found in the social indicator table at the end of this document.
+Data on employment, training and compensation by gender can be found in the social indicator table at the end of this Document.

 In Italy, Eutelsat has been a member of the Valore D association since 2019.
 This association of 200 companies promotes diversity and an inclusive culture in companies and organisations.
-Belonging to the Valore D network enables companies to position themselves as a powerful and influential voice on diversity and inclusion, and gives access to a network composed of international companies who are already committed to diversity and inclusion, thereby facilitating successful collaboration.
+Belonging to the Valore D network enables companies to position themselves as a powerful and influential voice on diversity and inclusion, and gives access to a network composed of international companies which are already committed to diversity and inclusion, thereby facilitating successful collaboration.
+This has notably been exemplified through the various inter-company mentoring projects offered since 2019 and in which Eutelsat has participated.
+To pay tribute to the very good results obtained by the Company, Eutelsat was invited to take part in a special mentoring programme in partnership with the company Sanofi.

 Within the Group, a paternity leave scheme has also been put in place designed to give new fathers time to help out around the home.
 In a number of countries, the Group offers new fathers additional days of leave on top of the statutory provision.
-In Italy for example, the Company provides an additional five days, bringing total paternity leave to 12 days.
-In Mexico, paternity leave has been doubled to 10 days.
-In France, statutory paternity leave is 11 days, but discussions began in 2020 about extending this and are ongoing in 2021 as explained above.
+In Italy, for example, the Company grants an additional five days, bringing total paternity leave to 12 days.
+In Mexico, paternity leave has now been doubled to 10 days.